The-AVR/AVR-2022/content/en/diving-deeper/architecture/_index.md

 container with a configuration baked in.

-The port 18330 is used instead of the normal 1883 port because it puts it outside of the normal operating system privledged port range.
+The port 18330 is used instead of the normal 1883 port because it puts it outside of the normal operating system privileged port range.

 ### Peripheral Control